mikro-orm/mikro-orm/docs/naming-strategy.md

 });
 ```

+> You can also extend `AbstractNamingStrategy` which implements one method for you - `getClassName()`
+> that is used to map entity file name to class name.

-## Naming strategy in mongo driver
+## Naming Strategy in mongo driver

 `MongoNamingStrategy` will simply use all field names as they are defined.
 Collection names will
 be translated into lower-cased dashed form:

 `MyCoolEntity` will be translated into `my-cool-entity` collection name.

-## Naming strategy in SQL drivers
+## Naming Strategy in SQL drivers

 `MySqlDriver` defaults to `UnderscoreNamingStrategy`, which means your all your database tables and
 columns will be lower-cased and words divided by underscored: